 i) operate on treasury shares except within the scope of authorised programmes (e.g. treasury share repurchase transactions).

-It is expressly forbidden for recipients of the Organisational Model to put in place situations and conduct that may compromise the safety and quality of the work environment.
+It is expressly forbidden for recipients of the Organisational Model to put in place situations and conduct which might jeopardise the safety and quality of the workplace.

-The Company and its employees must avoid conduct which may constitute the offence of money laundering, self-laundering (or receiving stolen goods), such as the acceptance or possession of money, assets or benefits whose origin is illegal.
+The Company and the employees must avoid conducts which may incur in the commission of handling stolen goods, laundering and use of money, assets or benefits whose origin is illegal.

 The Company expressly forbids improper disclosure or violation of industrial and intellectual property rights and copyright, as well as its own and third-party trade secrets.

-With reference to the principles of conduct concerning the environment, it is forbidden for Recipients of this Organisational Model to:
+With reference to the principles of conduct regarding the environment, it is forbidden for Recipients of the Organisational Model to:

 • put in place conduct intended to violate the provisions concerning waste management, emission sources and discharges of industrial wastewater containing hazardous substances;